Mikuel210/FreeBlock/README.md

 2. Clone the repository
 3. Build the CLI and add it to your PATH
 4. Build the Daemon and register it as a service running as root

+## Contributing

+If you spot any bugs, have any feature requests or just want to share your thoughts, feel free to open a discussion or a pull request!

 ## Roadmap